UltiPro/Console-Messanger/README.md

 # Console-Messenger
 Console Messenger created by Patryk 'UltiPro' Wójtowicz using Python and RSA encryption.

 Server and client application for communication in the console.
+The application uses the RSA algorithm to encrypt communication.
+The application has a rich palette of commands available for familiarization below.
+In addition, information about banned users is saved, admins are not saved due to the lack of authentication in the application, which could result in impersonation of an unconnected admin.
+Warning!
+Application tested only on Windows 10!

 # Dependencies and Usage

 Dependencies:

 <ul>
-  <li>colorama</li>
+  <li>colorama 0.4.6</li>
+  <li>mpmath 1.3.0</li>
+  <li>sympy 1.12</li>
 </ul>

 Installation:

+> cd "/Console Messenger"

 > pip install -r requirements.txt